-It is important that the chainages at which the critical height of slope for that slope gradient are identified, otherwise the RRRAP will potentially report incorrect start and end points for VRS.
+It is important that the chainages at which the critical height of slope for that slope gradient are identified (see figure 8-12), otherwise the RRRAP will potentially report incorrect start and end points for VRS.
 This is best demonstrated by the example below.